Design of infrared microspectrometers based on phase-modulated axilenses: Phase-modulated axilenses

 To further characterize the focusing behavior of phase-modulated axilenses, we compute the spectral dependence of $\eta$, spectral response (SR), position of the focal point, and crosstalk ratio (CR) for the different types of modulated axilenses.
 Figure \ref{Fig5} (a) compares the behavior of $\eta$ for a standard Fresnel lens with $f_0={300{\mu}m}$, an axilens with $f_0=250{\mu}m, {\Delta}f=120{\mu}m$, 1D and 2D periodically modulated axilenses, and a $45^\circ$ chirped axilens (both with $p=15{\mu}m$).
 This different $f_0$ value has been chosen in order to center the depth of focusing region in the plane $z=300{\mu}m$ for all the devices.
 Despite the decrease in $\eta$ for the modulated structures with respect to a standard axilens, which is expected because only the first diffraction order are considered, the modulated axilenses maintain high efficiency (${\sim}72\%$ for $45^\circ$ chirped, ${\sim}61\%$ for periodic modulation) over the broad wavelength range $7{\mu}m{\sim}12{\mu}m$.
 Figure \ref{Fig5} (b) shows the SR of the same devices as in panel (a), which demonstrates significantly increased spectral responses spanning across the long-wavelength IR band compared to a Fresnel lens due to the underlying axilens phase profile.
 We also investigate in Fig. \ref{Fig5} (c) the shift of the focal point position with respect to the center of the devices when varying the incident wavelength of radiation.
 Our findings show that the focal point position shifts linearly when increasing the incident radiation wavelength.
 Decreasing the periodicity of the phase modulation from $p=30{\mu}m$ to $p=15{\mu}m$ increases the slope of the wavelength shift.
 We note that by reducing the periodicity even further, the reported linear trend will break down and the wavelength scaling of the diffraction angle should be considered instead.

 To assess the potential of modulated axilenses for IR photodetection we study the cross talk ratio (CR) between different wavelengths.
 The CR is defined as follows:

 where $I_{ol}(x,\lambda_0,\lambda)$ is the 1D intensity cut through the center of the overlapping focusing regions between incident wavelength $\lambda_0$ and $\lambda$. $I(x,\lambda_0)$ is the intensity cut through the center of focal point with incident wavelength $\lambda_0$.
 The CR quantifies the cross talk between $\lambda$ and $\lambda_0$ at the same location.
 In Fig. \ref{Fig5} (d) we show the computed CR for different modulated axilenses by fixing $\lambda_0=7{\mu}m$ and sweeping $\lambda$ from $7{\mu}m$ to $12{\mu}m$.
 The phase modulation with the smallest periodicity features the smallest CR at the same wavelength since the focal points of $\lambda_0$ and $\lambda$ are further separated by the periodic modulation of the phase of the device on the focal plane, as demonstrated in Fig. \ref{Fig5} (c).
 Consistently with the larger focal shifts reported in Fig. \ref{Fig5} (c), the $45^\circ$ chirped axilens features smaller CR values compared with the 1D periodically modulated axilens at the same $\lambda$.
-However, it is important to note that the CR of drops below $0.35$ when increasing $\lambda$ to $9.5{\mu}m$.
+However, it is important to note that the CR drops below $0.35$ when increasing $\lambda$ to $9.5{\mu}m$.
+This leads to a smaller minimum resolvable wavelength interval when using our devices for spectroscopic applications, as discussed in the next section.